An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: Introduction

+Although the majority of the literature on SDM tackles large-scale oceanic processes (see \S\ref{sec:sdm}), in the present paper, we focus on explicitly resolved small-scale nonhydrostatic phenomena.
+Furthermore, no parametrizations of any kind are considered and a direct simulation approach is adopted.
+As a result, the proposed mesh movement is benchmarked in scenarios where any instability or artifact of any kind (like SDM) directly pollutes the fidelity of the simulation.
+This aspires to augment the literature on SDM and ALE schemes at scales and simulation setups that are not usually considered, but might provide valuable insights into the features and limitations of such approaches.

-The numerical test cases center around Internal Solitary Waves (ISWs), since they are highly nonlinear and inherently nonhydrostatic, making them a valuable benchmark for SLS.
-In particular, ISW–topography interactions are highly transient and induce rapid, strong deformations of the isopycnals, which can provide a formidable test for mesh-moving formulations with a Lagrangian bias.
-This, combined with the practical relevance of ISWs in regional dynamics (see \cite{stastna2024simulations}), offers an appealing benchmark to assess whether the proposed variational mesh movement can robustly reduce spurious diapycnal mixing (SDM) even in such demanding cases.
+The numerical test cases center around Internal Solitary Waves (ISWs), since they are highly nonlinear and inherently nonhydrostatic, making them a suitable benchmark for the proposed ALE scheme.
+In particular, ISW-topography interactions are highly transient and induce rapid, strong deformations of the isopycnals, which can provide a challenging test for mesh-moving formulations with a Lagrangian bias.
+This, combined with the practical relevance of ISWs in regional dynamics (see \cite{stastna2024simulations}), offers an appealing benchmark to assess whether the proposed variational mesh movement can robustly reduce SDM even in such demanding cases.